-- Amount –digits to amount under discount have increased.
+- Amount –digits to the amount under discount have increased.

 - Stamp – this has been modified so that the indication of what stamp amount is due now optional.

 - Withholding taxes and social contribution – the modification has added to the type of withholding taxes and social contributions taxpayers can indicate.

 - Type of payment – the addition of PagoPA to show that the indicated means of payment is part of those provided.